reggiepangilinan/mywebsite/docs/README.md

 # 📚 Documentation

-Welcome to the doc### 📚 [Examples](./examples/)
-Code examples and alternative implementations:
-- [Client-Rendered Blog Example](./examples/client-rendered-blog-example.tsx) - Alternative client-side rendering approach for comparison
-- [Test Revalidation Script](../scripts/test-revalidation.js) - Testing utility for force revalidation APIntation for Reggie Pangilinan's personal website.
+Welcome to the documentation for Reggie Pangilinan's personal website.
 This folder contains all project documentation organized by category.

 ## 📁 Documentation Structure